Ade20boss/Aegis-compress/README.md

 - 0 to the lighter (lower frequency) branch.

-- generate_code: Walks from the root to each leaf node to compile the final binary sequence for each character.
+- generate_code: Walks from the leaf node to the root to compile the final binary sequence for each character.

 ---